-This program was initiated by the late Professor Russell Caldwell, the first RFA president, who resided in the neighborhood surrounding the USC campus.
+This program was initiated by the late Professor Russell Caldwell, a former RFA president, who resided in the neighborhood surrounding the USC campus.
 The program was designed to strengthen USC’s community relations by offering scholarships to deserving students from nearby high schools.
 The RFA became the sponsor of this program after Professor Caldwell’s death in 1979.

-It also offers a supportive community for these Scholars.
-During the academic year, the RFA Board invites Scholars to two luncheons: the first (in the fall) to encourage interaction among fellow Scholars and Board members; the second (in the spring) to honor Caldwell Scholar graduates and to encourage these graduates to share stories about their experiences at USC.
+The RFA offers a supportive community for these Scholars.
+During the academic year, the RFA Board invites the Scholars to two luncheons: the first (in the fall) to encourage interaction among fellow Scholars and Board members; the second (in the spring) to honor Caldwell Scholar graduates and to encourage these graduates to share stories about their experiences at USC.

 Silvia Gomez: A senior majoring in Business Administration and the first from her family to go to college.
 She is active in intramural sports and is a member of the Best Buddies Club, a support organization for special needs students in her local community.
 For the past few summers, Sylvia has worked as a tax intern at the well-known accounting firm of PricewaterhouseCoopers.
 She won Dean’s List honors for three semesters and serves on the Leventhal School of Accounting Honors Council.